unsol/design/README.md

 - removed callDataLoad

 NOTE:
-codesize is capped to 2^64 bytes
-calldata size is capped to 2^64 bytes
-balances are capped to 2^128
-gasPrice is capped to 2^64 (2^53 in prototype)
-gas is capped to 2^64
-callDataCode is depercated
-extCodeCopy is redundant
+codesize is capped to 2^64 bytes calldata size is capped to 2^64 bytes balances are capped to 2^128 gasPrice is capped to 2^64 (2^53 in prototype) gas is capped to 2^64 callDataCode is depercated extCodeCopy is redundant call has a default gas